Visit the new MN China Friendship Garden Society Website at mnchinagarden.org

 The China Garden Committee began with the seed of an idea between C.C.
 Hsiao and Linda Mealey-Lohmann in 2000.
 Lamenting the fact that at that time there were five Japanese Gardens in the Twin Cities, but no Chinese Gardens, the seed was planted and C.C. and Linda formed the USCPFA-MN China Garden Committee.
 The goal was to build a China Friendship Garden in Minnesota.

-After several years of researching the major China Gardens in the U.S. and Canada, and researching the history, garden and architecture design, and philosophy of China Gardens, the China Garden Committee created the Minnesota China Friendship Garden Society, a 501(c)(3) organization, in 2006.
+After several years of researching the major China Gardens in the U.S. and Canada, and researching the history, garden and architecture design, and philosophy of China Gardens, Professor C.C.
+Hsiao and Linda Mealey-Lohmann of the China Garden Committee founded the Minnesota China Friendship Garden Society, a 501(c)(3) organization, in 2006.
 The mission of the Garden Society is to establish China Friendship Gardens in Minnesota in order to further promote friendship and understanding between the peoples of China and Minnesota.

 The Chinese Garden will be a place for: celebration, recreation, education, meditation and aesthetic enjoyment, and will further promote the friendship between the peoples of China and Minnesota.